kishore-n-george/lending-club-case-study/README.md

 ## Contact

-Created by [@kishore-n-george] - feel free to contact me!
+Created by [Kishore](https://github.com/kishore-n-george) - feel free to contact me!

 ## Local setup of repository with vscode